KittyCAD/tree-sitter-kcl/README.md

  - Consider updating [`highlights.scm`](https://github.com/KittyCAD/tree-sitter-kcl/blob/main/queries/highlights.scm) to highlight whatever you added properly.
 No need to, this is strictly optional.
  - Open a PR.

-You can also launch the tree-sitter playground with `just test`, then paste in some KCL and see where it's failing.
+You can also launch the tree-sitter playground with `just playground`, then paste in some KCL and see where it's failing.